2008 NHL entry draft

-The 2008 NHL entry draft was the 46th entry draft for the National Hockey League.
-It was hosted by the Ottawa Senators at Scotiabank Place in Ottawa, Ontario, on June 20–21, 2008.
+The 2008 NHL entry draft was the 46th draft for the National Hockey League.
+It was hosted by the Ottawa Senators at Scotiabank Place in Ottawa on June 20–21, 2008.
 The Senators were originally awarded the 2005 NHL entry draft, but because of the lockout, that draft was scaled back significantly from its usual format of being open to the public and having many draft-eligible players in attendance.
 The actual 2005 drafting was held in Ottawa's Westin Hotel instead of the Corel Centre.
 As a result of 2005's abridged draft, Ottawa was compensated with the 2008 draft.

-As of 2025, there are 19 active NHL players from this draft.
+As of 2026, there are 15 active NHL players from this draft.